joshuajung01/TeamBalanceBot/README.md

 - [x] Creates Fair Custom Teams
 - [x] Prevents the Toxicty

+## Contents
+1. About TeamBalanceBot
+2. Getting Started
+3. About the Code
+4. About Me

 ## About TeamBalanceBot
 League of Legends is one of the world's most played video game.